A case study of multiple wave solutions in a reaction-diffusion system using invariant manifolds and global bifurcations: The influence of propagation speed and diffusion ratio

-As for the bifurcation curve $h_q$ in {figure}~\ref{fig:hompcd}(a)-(b), the dependence between $c$ and $d$ is approximately quadratic.
-The homoclinic orbit to the focus-focus $\mb{q}$ exists whenever $c$ and $d$ {satisfy $d \approx 0.0437881c^2 - 0.0016566c + 1.2656854$, for} $0\leq c\leq 1$; the root mean square error of this approximation is $e=6.8\times 10^{-5}$.
+As for the bifurcation curve $h_q$ in Fig.~\ref{fig:hompcd}(a)-(b), the dependence between $c$ and $d$ is approximately quadratic.
+That is, a homoclinic orbit to the focus-focus $\mb{q}$ exists whenever $c$ and $d$ {satisfy $d \approx 0.0437881c^2 - 0.0016566c + 1.2656854$, for} $0\leq c\leq 1$; the root mean square error of this approximation is $e=6.8\times 10^{-5}$.
 In particular, the computed segment of the curve $h_q$ is located in the {half-space} $d>1$.
-Hence, this kind of pulse wave with small wave speed $c<1$ occurs only if the prey population propagates in a more efficient way than the predators.
-Moreover, the numerical evidence suggests that the pulse wave exists for every $c>0$ arbitrarily small, i.e., there is no positive minimum value for the wave speed $c$.
+Hence, this kind of pulse wave with small wave speed $c<1$ occurs only if $U$ propagates in a more efficient way than $V$.
+Moreover, the numerical evidence suggests that a pulse wave exists for every $c>0$ arbitrarily small, i.e., there is no positive minimum value for the wave speed $c$.
 Indeed, the bifurcation curve $h_q$ can be continued down to $c_{\rm min}=0$ with $d_{\rm min}\approx 1.2656854$.
 (In particular, the value $d_{\rm min}>0$ prevents \eqref{edp2} and \eqref{sist} to become singular, unlike the case of $h_p$).
-In the limit as $c\rightarrow0$, the resulting wave pulse corresponds to a stationary solution of \eqref{edp} where both species propagate with diffusion {ratio $D_1/D_2= d_{\rm min}$.}
+In the limit as $c\rightarrow0$, the resulting wave pulse corresponds to a stationary solution of \eqref{edp} where both state variables $U$ and $V$} propagate with diffusion {ratio $D_1/D_2= d_{\rm min}$.